alejooroncoy/alejooroncoy/README.md

 * 👨‍💻 I'm frontend developer with technologies HTML, CSS, Javascript, React and backend developer with Node.js

-* 👨‍🎓👨‍💻 Eternal student of technologies web y backend (Node y Python)
+* 👨‍🎓👨‍💻 Eternal student of technologies web and backend (Node and Python)

 * 🔍👨‍💻 Researcher of new technologies for the benefit of the community.